Martin Ashford (Home and Away): Storylines

 Ash goes to Angelo's to find Darryl Braxton, causing his girlfriend, Ricky to be wary of him.
 Ash later gets on the wrong side of Andy Barrett (Tai Hara).
-Brax reveals that Ash is his former cell mate, who helped him out while he was in prison.
+Brax reveals that Ash is his former cellmate, who helped him out while he was in prison.
 Brax gives Ash a job at his restaurant and lets him sleep on the couch.
 When Brax loses his temper with his brother, Ash realises that he is not coping and urges him to open up to his family about his time inside.
 Ash and Ricky join forces to help Brax.
 Ash announces that he wants to find his sister, Billie, and Brax joins him on a road trip to find her boyfriend Dean, who let Ash take the blame for an armed robbery they committed.
 They locate Dean and Brax manages to get Ash's share of the robbery money back.
 Ash gives the money to Phoebe Nicholson (Isabella Giovinazzo).